voxpupuli/puppet-icingaweb2/README.md

 Enable or disable module.
 Defaults to `present`

 ##### `git_repository`
-The director module is installed by cloning the git repository.
 Set a git repository URL.
 Defaults to github.

 ##### `git_revision`
-The director module is installed by cloning the git repository.
 Set either a branch or a tag name, eg. `master` or `v1.3.2`.

 ##### `db_type`
 Type of your database.
 Either `mysql` or `pgsql`.
 Defaults to `mysql`